COPYWRITING & CONTENT / SEO

 E-A-T AN SEO BEST PRACTICE YOU CAN’T HIDE FROM!

 E-A-T isn’t anything new.
+It first came to the SEO world in 2018.
 But the ranking principle has been given a tweak.
 Previously E-A-T was just about the quality of the pages on a site, whereas now it takes into consideration the content creators too.

 But don’t be fooled E-A-T isn’t just about content.

 - Everything you can do to help your website improve in these areas